Gaining insight into your team’s effectiveness and choosing the right estimation technique.

 Using story points for estimating

-A lot of Agile teams use Jira Software daily to plan, estimate and track progress of their projects.
+A lot of Agile teams use Jira Software daily to plan, estimate and track the progress of their projects.
 Jira provides the flexibility to set your estimation and tracking statistics differently, depending on your team’s needs.
 Thanks to JIRA reports and, you can see the original and current time estimates for all the issues, and whether they are ahead or behind the original schedule.
-You can also extend Jira with useful apps like, e.g. Advanced Team Dashboard by SolDevelo, and get instant reliability metric to figure out how well the team is doing at keeping the estimates.
+You can also extend Jira with useful apps like, e.g. Agile Dashboard for Project Management by SolDevelo, and get instant reliability metric to figure out how well the team is doing at keeping the estimates.

 Some teams tend to estimate the amount of time a project in hours.
 But this approach can result in exceeding costs and missing deadlines.
 In order to begin working smarter and more efficiently, it is much better to estimate future projects in story points.